How long do ducks live as a pet?

 Ducks are Messy Ducks poop on average every 15 minutes, that’s an actual fact.
 Duck poop is liquid, and prolific, and they have no control over when they poop, and will poop everywhere.
 Even a small flock of ducks can generate a pretty large amount of manure.

-Do ducks need a pond?
+Do ducks bite?